carpentries-incubator/geospatial-python/_episodes/19-access-data.md

 ~~~
 {: .output}

-We can then save data to disk:
+We can then save the data to disk:

 ~~~
 # save image to disk